NTDK5/vibespot/README.md

 ### Map Integration
 - Google Maps integration via `react-native-maps`
-- Display places as markers
+- Display spots as markers
-- Query nearby places
+- Query nearby spots
 - User location tracking

 ## Security Rules

 ### Firestore Rules
-- Only admins can create/update/delete places
+- Only admins can create/update/delete spots
-- Authenticated users can read places
+- Authenticated users can read spots
 - Users can only edit their own reviews
 - Admins can delete any review

 ### Storage Rules
-- Only admins can upload place images
+- Only admins can upload spot images
 - Users can upload their own review images
 - Authenticated users can read all images